SeanEstey/simbot/README.md

 ### Live Mode

-Real trades will be made on exchanges w/ supported API's.
-SMS alerts are sent when large arbitrage trades are available across exchanges w/o supported API's for manual trading.
+Supported exchanges: QuadrigaCX (BTC/CAD and ETH/CAD)

+SMS alerts are sent for arbitrage on Coinsquare (no API currently) if there is an ask order price greater than the bid price on QuadrigaCX.

 ## Setup